 Study population

 A total of 3,986 patients diagnosed with SLE from the RELESSER-TRANS cohort were recruited into this study.
 Only 21 also had a lymphoproliferative disorder diagnosed after entry into the lupus cohort, while the remaining 3,965 were lymphoma-free.
-Median time to development of lymphoma after diagnosis of SLE was 9 (6-22) years.
+Median time from the SLE diagnosis in the control group was 9.7 (5-16) years, and the median time to development of lymphoma after diagnosis of SLE was 9 (6-22) years.
 As expected, diffuse large B-cell lymphoma (DLBCL) was the most common diagnosis (8 patients, 38%).
-The chemotherapy regimens in decreasing order of frequency were as follows: rituximab-CHOP (cyclophosphamide, doxorubicin, vincristine, and prednisolone), 7 patients, of whom 2 also required other chemotherapy regimens and 1 radiotherapy; ABVD (doxorubicin, bleomycin, vinblastine, dacarbazine), 4 patients; DRC (dexamethasone, rituximab and cyclophosphamide), 2 patients; MATRIX (methotrexate, cytarabine, rituximab and thiotepa), 3 patients; and VAPEC-B (vincristine, doxorubicin, prednisolone, etoposide, cyclophosphamide, bleomycin), 1 patient.
+The chemotherapy regimens in decreasing order of frequency were as follows: rituximab-CHOP (cyclophosphamide, doxorubicin, vincristine, and prednisolone), 7 patients, of whom 2 also required other chemotherapy regimens and 1 radiotherapy; ABVD (doxorubicin, bleomycin, vinblastine, dacarbazine), 4 patients; DRC (dexamethasone, rituximab and cyclophosphamide), 2 patients; MATRIX (methotrexate, cytarabine, rituximab, and thiotepa), 3 patients; and VAPEC-B (vincristine, doxorubicin, prednisolone, etoposide, cyclophosphamide, bleomycin), 1 patient.
 Median duration of treatment was 6 (4-12) months.
 Most lymphomas went into remission (84%).
 Three patients relapsed (median time to relapse, 12 [8-24] months), and 4 died during follow-up.
 Further details on these 21 lymphoma patients are presented in Table 1.

 Relationship between risk of lymphoma and SLE

-To analyze the risk factors associated with lymphoma in patients with SLE, we studied sociodemographic variables, clinical and analytical features of SLE, presence of other concomitant rheumatic diseases, treatment received, and organ damage (modified SLICC/ACR damage index, excluding lymphoma) [25].
+To analyze the risk factors associated with lymphoma in patients with SLE, we studied sociodemographic variables, clinical and analytical features of SLE, presence of concomitant rheumatic diseases, treatment received, and organ damage (modified SLICC/ACR damage index, excluding lymphoma) [28].

-The bivariate analysis revealed more males in the lymphoma group than in the control group.
-Patients in the lymphoma group were also older, had been diagnosed with SLE at a more advanced age, and had a higher prevalence of comorbidities (Table 2).
-In terms of manifestations of SLE, arthritis (71%) was most common in the lymphoma group.
-Lymphoma patients also had significantly less frequent renal involvement and a higher percentage of pericarditis, vasculitis, hemolytic anemia, splenomegaly, organic brain syndrome, and seizures (Table 3).
+The bivariate analysis revealed more males in the lymphoma SLE group than in the control SLE group.
+Patients in the lymphoma SLE group were also older, had been diagnosed with SLE at a more advanced age, and had a higher prevalence of comorbidities (Table 2).
+In terms of manifestations of SLE, arthritis (71%) was more common in the lymphoma SLE group.
+Lymphoma patients were also characterized by significantly less frequent renal involvement and a higher percentage of pericarditis, vasculitis, hemolytic anemia, splenomegaly, organic brain syndrome, and seizures (Table 3).

-No significant differences were observed between the 2 groups for the positive rate of antinuclear antibodies and other auto-antibodies, except for anti-dsDNA, which were more frequently detected in the control group.
+No significant differences were observed between the 2 groups for positive values of antinuclear antibodies and other auto-antibodies, except for anti-dsDNA, which were more frequently detected in the control SLE group.
 Eight patients had coexisting antiphospholipid syndrome and 4 had Sjögren’s syndrome.
-The prevalence of venous thrombosis was significantly higher in the lymphoma group, whereas arterial thrombosis, while prevalent, did not reach statistical significance (Table 4).
+Venous thrombosis was significantly more prevalent in the lymphoma SLE group, whereas arterial thrombosis, while prevalent, was not statistically significant (Table 4).

-As for SLE therapy at diagnosis of lymphoma, our analysis focused only on antimalarial agents, because they are usually started at the onset of SLEdministration of antimalarials was significantly less frequent in SLE patients with lymphoma (55%) than in the control group (82%) (p = 0.0048).
+As for SLE therapy at diagnosis of lymphoma, our analysis focused only on antimalarial agents because the start date of the SLE therapy used in our cohort is unknown in the retrospective stage of the RELESSER registry.
+We analyzed antimalarials because they are usually started at the onset of SLE and we assumed that their use was prior to the diagnosis of lymphoma.
+Administration of antimalarials was significantly less frequent in SLE patients with lymphoma (55%) than in the controls (82%) (p = 0.0048).

-Finally, the mean modified SLICC/ACR damage index was significantly higher in the lymphoma group than in the control group (2 ± 2.2 vs 1.1 ± 1.7, respectively; p = 0.012).
+Finally, the mean modified SLICC/ACR damage index was significantly higher in the lymphoma SLE group than in the control SLE group (2 ± 2.2 vs 1.1 ± 1.7, respectively; p = 0.012).
 Significant differences for patients’ characteristics with respect to the modified SLICC/ACR damage index in both groups are shown in Table 5 (p < 0.05).
 All non-significant variables are presented in Supplementary material Table S1.